Voineagulab/TDAview/README.md

 ```{r}
 tdaview( [mapper object] , [metadata] , [labels] )
 ```
-Use `set options(viewer = NULL)` to open subsequent calls in default browser.
+Use `options(viewer = NULL)` to open subsequent calls in default browser.

 ### Example
-Trigonometric data is passed into TDAmapper and the result displayed in TDAView
+Trigonometric data is passed into TDAmapper and the result is displayed in TDAView
 ```{r}
 devtools::install_github("paultpearson/TDAmapper")
 library(TDAmapper)